-1) You can go to our message boards.You need to register to use them, but that only takes a couple minutes and an active email address where you can collect your password and then log in.
+1) You can go to our message boards.You need to register to use them, but that only takes a minute and an active email address where you can collect your password and then log in.
 After you do that, you can post at the boards, and a member of our staff or volunteer squad will usually reply within a few hours, often far sooner.

 Near the top right of every page, including the front page, you'll see a search window you can use to search for whatever you like.
 On the front page, you can also check out some new or featured articles we suggest.